-- a) Amendments to IFRS 7, Financial Instruments: Disclosures, to require information about all recognized financial instruments that are set off in accordance with paragraph 42 of IAS 32 Financial Instruments: Presentation. - b) New standard IFRS 10, Consolidated Financial Statements, replaces the guidance on control and consolidation in IAS 27, Consolidated and Separate Financial statements, and SIC-12, Consolidation Special Purpose Entities.
-IFRS 10 changes the definition of control under IFRS so that the same criteria are applied to all entities to determine control. - c) New standard IFRS 11, Joint arrangements, requires a venture to classify its interest in a joint arrangement as a joint venture or joint operation.
-Joint ventures will be accounted for using the equity method of accounting whereas for joint operations, the venturer will recognize its share of assets, liabilities, revenue and expenses of the joint operation.
+- a) Amendments to IFRS 7, Financial Instruments: Disclosures, to require information about all recognized financial instruments that are set off in accordance with paragraph 42 of IAS 32 Financial Instruments: Presentation.
+This standard is effective for years beginning on or after January 1, 2013. - b) New standard IFRS 10, Consolidated Financial Statements, replaces the guidance on control and consolidation in IAS 27, Consolidated and Separate Financial statements, and SIC-12, Consolidation Special Purpose Entities.
+IFRS 10 changes the definition of control under IFRS so that the same criteria are applied to all entities to determine control.
+This standard is effective for years beginning on or after January 1, 2018.

+(An Exploration Stage Company)

+MANAGEMENT'S DISCUSSION AND ANALYSIS

+(Expressed in Canadian Dollars)

+(Audited)

+FOR THE YEAR ENDED NOVEMBER 30, 2014

+- New standard IFRS 11, Joint arrangements, requires a venture to classify its interest in a joint arrangement as a joint venture or joint operation.
+Joint ventures will be accounted for using the equity method of accounting whereas for joint operations, the venturer will recognize its share of assets, liabilities, revenue and expenses of the joint operations.
 Under existing IFRS, entities have the choice to proportionally consolidate or equity account for interest in joint ventures.
 IFRS 11 supersedes IAS 31 Interest in Joint Ventures and SIC 13 Jointly Controlled Entities Non-monetary Contributions by Venturers.

-(An Exploration Stage Company)

-MANAGEMENT'S DISCUSSION AND ANALYSIS

-(Expressed in Canadian Dollars - Unaudited)

-FOR THE THREE MONTHS ENDED FEBRUARY 28, 2014

-- d) New standard IFRS 12, Disclosure of Interests in Other Entities, provides the disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and consolidated structured entities. - e) New standard IFRS 13, Fair Value Measurement, defines fair value and sets out in a single IFRS framework for measuring fair value and requires disclosures about fair value measurements.
+This standard is effective for years beginning on or after January 1, 2013. - d) New standard IFRS 12, Disclosure of Interests in Other Entities, provides the disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and consolidated structured entities.
+This standard is effective for years beginning on or after January 1, 2013. - New standard IFRS 13, Fair Value Measurement, defines fair value and sets out in a single IFRS framework for measuring fair value and requires disclosures about fair value measurements.
 The standard does not determine when an asset, a liability or an entity's own equity instrument is measured at fair value.
-Rather, the measurement and disclosure requirements of IFRS 13 apply when another IFRS requires or permits the item to be measured at fair value (with limited exceptions). - f) Reissued IAS 27, Separate Financial Statements, requires that when an entity prepares separate financial statements, investments in subsidiaries, associates, and jointly controlled entities are accounted for either at cost, or in accordance with IFRS 9 Financial Instruments. - g) Reissued IAS 28, Investment in Associates and Joint Ventures, supersedes IAS 28 Investments in Associates and defines 'significant influence' and provides guidance on how the equity method of accounting is to be applied (including exemptions from applying the equity method in some cases).
+Rather, the measurement and disclosure requirements of IFRS 13 apply when another IFRS requires or permits the item to be measured at fair value (with limited exceptions).
+This standard is effective for years beginning on or after January 1, 2013. - f) Reissued IAS 27, Separate Financial Statements, requires that when an entity prepares separate financial statements, investments in subsidiaries, associates, and jointly controlled entities are accounted for either at cost, or in accordance with IFRS 9 Financial Instruments.
+This standard is effective for years beginning on or after January 1, 2013. - g) Reissued IAS 28, Investment in Associates and Joint Ventures, supersedes IAS 28 Investments in Associates and defines 'significant influence' and provides guidance on how the equity method of accounting is to be applied (including exemptions from applying the equity method in some cases).
 It also prescribes how investments in associates and joint ventures should be tested for impairment.
+This standard is effective for years beginning on or after January 1, 2013.